ResearchComputing/CUmulus_tutorials/README.md

 ## What is CUmulus?

 [Cumulus](https://curc.readthedocs.io/en/latest/hybrid-cloud/cumulus.html) is [CU Research Computing](https://www.colorado.edu/rc)'s free-to-use on-premise cloud service, which supports cases not well-suited for HPC such as web servers, databases, workflow managers, and other long-running services.
+CUmulus is funded in part by the National Science Foundation under grant OAC-1925766.

 Cumulus provides users with persistent or ongoing availability by allocating them a logically isolated section of the cloud